aipacto/aipacto/CONTRIBUTING.md

    nix develop
    ```

-   This drops you into a shell with the correct Node.js, Yarn, TypeScript, and required tools.
+   This drops you into a shell with the correct Node.js, pnpm, TypeScript, and required tools.

    Optional: direnv auto-enter
    - This repo includes an `.envrc` with `use flake` for seamless entry.